hexbatch/apple-core/v1/docs/core/user_groups.md

 These tokens can be restricted by space and time, and have extra or fewer members and admins

 Inherited groups are good for allowing a subset or geo or time fencing permissions for attribute or sets

+## Api calls that list groups

+Search results give back iterators and a page contents, use the iterator id to get the next page, iteration is one way only and can have duplicates in the results as things are updated in between calls for a page